Rachico/Rachico/README.md

 ### Hi, I'm Mehdi!
-I'm a Software Engineer with a passion for Software Craftsmanship.
-I’m currently learning Deep Learning and Natural Language Processing and I’m looking to collaborate on Innovative Software Projects.
+I'm a Software Engineer with a passion for software craftsmanship and tennis.
+I’m currently learning deep learnin and natural language processing and working on acing my serve.
+I’m also looking to collaborate on revolutionary software projects.